hytechclub/py-201/Database/RestaurantReviewCodeAlong.md

 }
 ```

-Those dictionaries would then be stored within the Repl.it database.
+Those dictionaries would then be stored within the Replit database.

 ### Keys
-Because the Repl.it database uses a simple key-value store, different types of data can be represented with _prefixes_.
+Because the Replit database uses a simple key-value store, different types of data can be represented with _prefixes_.
 For example, each review object stored in the database could have a key that begins with `review_`.
 That way, it would be possible to find all review keys using `db.prefix`:

 ```py
 review_keys = db.prefix("review_")